 His head nodded, rubbing her cheek.
 “Because I was too young.
 But sweetheart, age stopped bein’ a good enough reason when I stopped bein’ a teenager.”

 “Not then.
 I know it was a mistake.
 For you, anyway.
 I have no regrets.
 But there’s no good reason now.”

-He nuzzled the corner of her neck and her knees quivered.
+He nuzzled the corner of her neck, and her knees quivered.
 She had to be strong.
 Good Lord, what if someone saw them like this?
-“Look at me Tommy,” she said staring into the window glass at their two faces.
+“Look at me, Tommy,” she said staring at their reflections in the window.
 “Look at us.
 That’s why we don’t belong together.”